Lo sentimos. Está pagina no está disponible en español.

 August and September

 As the daily hours of sunlight decline, the monarchs receive a new signal – it’s time for them to migrate.
 The reproductive organs of the butterflies that emerge (go from pupae to adults) in late summer don’t fully develop.
-That allows them to save energy for their long flight to their wintering grounds, where they start arriving in November and stay until March.
+That allows them to save energy for their long flight to their wintering grounds, where they start arriving in late October and stay until March.